There is a series of videos on How to Add a Baptism Entry showing the key features of the tutorials.

 For example, the Baptism event for Arthur shows the Date, Place, and Address of the baptism, and the Note identifies the God-parents.

-Since Family Historian Version 6, the Facts tab and Sources For pane have a Show Media button in their central toolbars, offering a shortcut to any associated Media images.
+Since Family Historian Version 6, the Facts tab and Sources For pane have a Show When you add a picture, video, sound recording, document file etc into a Family Historian project, a Media record is created to represent that media item within the project; the Media record includes a link to the actual Media file. button in their central toolbars, offering a shortcut to any associated Media images.

 The Occupation attribute of John HODGES assumes he worked in the same Place as the Baptism, but not at the same Address.